Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

 Once started with these changes connecting over SSH hardwired will become **significantly harder**.
 Also, this will only occur when the pi is booted into nrc-wizard-ap.sh.
 If it fails, then failsafes will undo the IP changes if it made it there, resulting in the previous IP behavior.
 However, giving proper router DHCP static leases, the IP of the AP will remain the same on the network.
 In order to hardwire to a computer when running nrc, you must set up a route of the 192.168.100.x and configure IPv4 forwarding.
-Only connect to an AP over hard wired SSH if really needed, otherwise connect the sd card to a computer and undo and/or disable nrc-autostart-ap.service by [removing the symlink](https://www.baeldung.com/linux/create-remove-systemd-services).
+Only connect to an AP over hard wired SSH if really needed, otherwise connect the sd card to a computer and undo and/or disable nrc-autostart-ap.service by [removing the symlink](https://www.baeldung.com/linux/create-remove-systemd-services) and/or change in `CONFIG_IP` to `USE_ETH_STATIC_IP=N`.
 If you must, connection instructions as follows:
 First, add a static IP address to the laptop's eth0:
 `ip addr add 192.168.2.1/24 dev eth0`
 Enable IP forwarding on the laptop: